Mobile-Development-Project-Group-1/frontend/README.md

 # KechUp Mobile Application

 ### Group members:
-* Diana Syvorotka
+* Diana Syvorotka （diana-sy）
-* Phuong Pham
+* Phuong Pham  （phuongpham20012001）
-* Andreas Avetisian
+* Andreas Avetisian （AndreasAvetisian）
-* Yingyu Mattila
+* Yingyu Mattila （C520S）

 ### Introduction
 The aim of the project is to design and develop a comprehensive mobile application.